PariaO95/Training/README.md

-This is the first attempt
+Hello This is the first attempt
 This is the second attempt.